Interpreting Angle Dependent Magnetoresistance in Layered Materials: Application to Cuprates

 for a two-dimensional Fermi surface with angle dependent $k_F(\phi)$ and $v_F(\phi)$ \cite{kennett_sensitivity_2007}.
 Here $\v{k}_F(\phi) = (k_F(\phi)\cos\phi, k_F(\phi)\sin\phi)$ by definition.
 As we saw from the toy model the crucial reason for the sharp downturn appearing as $\omega_0\tau$ is increased is that $t^\perp_\phi$ is more effectively averaged by the in-plane orbits.
 If $\omega_0(\phi)\tau_\phi$ is very small at the antinodes, where the change in sign of $t^\perp_\phi$ occurs, this will mean the quasiparticles do not visit areas of the Fermi surface with a different sign of $t^\perp_\phi$ in their orbits, hindering the ability of the system to average $t^\perp_\phi$.

 The velocity $\v{v}_F(\phi)$ can nonetheless be renormalized across $p^*$, increasing $\omega_0(\phi)\tau_\phi$ at the antinodes.
-This is shown in Figure \ref{fig:v_renorm}(b) for the slight renormalization of the in-plane Fermi velocity $\omega_0(\phi)\rightarrow (1+\cos^2(2\phi))\omega_0(\phi)$ and a scattering rate now proportional to $1+5\cos^{12}(2\phi)/2$ rather than $1+5\cos^{12}(2\phi)$ \ \footnote{The angle $\phi$ for the scattering rate is measured with respect to $(0,0)$, with all coordinates being translated to the first Brillouin zone in order to compute it.
+This is shown in Figure \ref{fig:v_renorm}(b) for the renormalization of the Fermi velocity $\omega_0(\phi)\rightarrow (1+4\cos^2(2\phi))\omega_0(\phi)$ and a scattering rate now proportional to $1+5\cos^{12}(2\phi)/2$ rather than $1+5\cos^{12}(2\phi)$ \ \footnote{The angle $\phi$ for the scattering rate is measured with respect to $(0,0)$, with all coordinates being translated to the first Brillouin zone in order to compute it.
 This is done in order to be consistent with the approach taken in \cite{fang_fermi_2020}.
 For all other quantities the angle $\phi$ references the angle around the large Fermi surface and is thus measured with respect to $(\pi/a_{\parallel},\pi/a_{\parallel})$}.
 With this renormalization $t^\perp_\phi$ can be averaged to zero and the initial upturn at low $\theta'$ disappears.
-Our choices for this particular renormalization and scattering rate illustrate that a $\phi'=0$ curve in Figure \ref{fig:v_renorm}(b) looks very similar in both amplitude and form to the $p=0.21$ data displayed in \cite{fang_fermi_2020}.
-Importantly the appearance of this downturn persisted for a number of scenarios that renormalized the in-plane Fermi velocity to have a larger value at the antinodes, including $\omega_0(\phi)\sim \mathrm{const.}$ or $\omega_0(\phi)\sim k_F^{-1}(\phi)$ with and without a change to the scattering rate.
+Our choices for this particular renormalization and scattering rate illustrate that a $\phi'=0$ curve can be obtained which is similar in amplitude and form to the $p=0.21$ data displayed in \cite{fang_fermi_2020}.
+Importantly the appearance of this downturn persisted for a number of scenarios that renormalized the Fermi velocity to have a larger value at the antinodes, including $\omega_0(\phi)\sim \mathrm{const.}$ or $\omega_0(\phi)\sim k_F^{-1}(\phi)$ with and without a change to the scattering rate.